Do you do house cleaning on a schedule, or at random?

 House cleaning on a schedule – the rules

 We have enough reminders, notifications and obligations already.
-I don’t need my calendar giving me more jobs to do.
+I don’t need my calendar to give me more jobs to do.

 I declutter cupboards when they aren’t working for me.